cortexjs-legacy/cortex/README.md

 ## Getting Started

-Read this [getting-started guide](http://ctx.io/get-started) to get a general view.
+Read this [Getting-Started Guide](http://ctx.io/get-started) to get a general view.

 For more details about cortex, just visit the handbook: [The Handbook of Cortex](http://book.ctx.io/).